Renew an existing taxi driver’s licence

 If there are restrictions on the length of time you may work in the UK, your licence will not be issued for any longer than this period.
 In such circumstances, the check will be repeated each time you apply to renew or extend your licence.
 If, during this period, you are disqualified from holding a licence because you have not complied with the UK’s immigration laws, your licence will lapse and you must return it to the council.
 Failure to do so is a criminal offence.

-If you have spent more than three months out of the country since your last application, you may be required to provide a Certificate of Good Conduct.
+If you have spent more than three months out of the country since the age of 10, you may be required to provide a Certificate of Good Conduct.
+This will not be required if we already have this document on our files.

 After the appointment